somnambulism/Rails-Carrierwave-jQuery-File-Upload/README.md

 # Rails 3.2.3 + Carrierwave + jQuery File Upload

+This is a fork with [fancybox](http://fancybox.net/) instead of slimbox and Galleries loaded with AJAX.

 A small application that demonstrates the work of these programs together.

 More information about [jQuery File Upload](http://blueimp.github.com/jQuery-File-Upload/) or on [Github](https://github.com/blueimp/jQuery-File-Upload).